fossas/fossa-cli/docs/references/strategies/languages/gradle/gradle.md

 ### Deprecated Configurations

 > [!Note]
-> FOSSA CLI excludes any dependencies from analysis found in a deprecated configuration
+> FOSSA CLI excludes deprecated configurations from analysis.

-With newer versions of gradle, some configurations are no longer supported (`compile` for example), before the configurations are removed gradle deprecates the configuration with a warning.
+With newer versions of gradle, some configurations are no longer supported (`compile` for example).
+Before the configurations are removed, gradle deprecates the configuration with a warning.
 These configurations should not declare dependencies and resolution will be incorrect ([see here](https://github.com/gradle/gradle/issues/8585)).

 ### Development and Test Configurations